Careers360 Logo

 Winnowing by farmers

-With the help of this picture, we can conclude how winnowing is useful to farmers as by this process we can easily separate out the husk particles from grain.
-Being lighter in weight it will blow out with air as shown in the image.
+With the help of this picture, we can conclude that winnowing is useful to farmers, as this process easily separates husk particles from the grain.
+Being lighter, it will blow out with air, as shown in the image.

 NEET Highest Scoring Chapters & Topics